 Two of the most popular Concordances are probably Young's and Strong's and they each differ a little in how they display their words.
 Let us do a brief but interesting word study using these two tools, considering the English word Inn.
 Young's Concordance list its usage as such.

-1. Lodging, place for passing the night, !Alm' malon.
+- 1. Lodging, place for passing the night, [Hebrew characters] malon.

-We see that in numbers 1, 2 & 3 Young's Concordance gives us the three different words from which inn is translated, (1) being the Hebrew malon from the Jewish Bible; and (2) & (3) being kataluma and pandocheion, both being from the Greek Christian Scriptures.
-The Hebrew characters for malon are given, !Alm, as well as the Greek letters for kataluma, kata,luma and pandocheion, pandocei/on.
+We see that in numbers 1, 2 & 3 Young's Concordance gives us the three different words from which inn is translated; (1) being the Hebrew malon from the Jewish Bible, and (2) & (3) being kataluma and pandocheion, both being from the Greek Christian Scriptures.
+The Hebrew characters for malon are given, as well as the Greek letters for kataluma, and pandocheion.
 Then following each definition Young's Concordance gives us every occurrence in the Bible where that particular Hebrew or Greek word is found; five in total.

 Strong's Concordance gives us a somewhat different approach, in that it assigns a particular number to each word.
 The Strong's numbering system has been utilized by quite a few other Biblical reference works, so it has become very popular in Biblical research.
 This is how Strong's displays the usages of the English word Inn.

 - Ge 42:27 to give his ass provender in the i , *4411